ome/omero-guides/iviewer_rois.rst

    .. image:: images/Iviewer9.png

 #.
 The ``Planes`` tab gives you an overview of the ROIs distribution over the z or t sections.
-The boxes in the schema iin the ``Planes`` tab represent single z or t planes and are selectable.
+The boxes in the schema in the ``Planes`` tab represent single z or t planes and are selectable.

    .. image:: images/Iviewer10.png